rails/rails/guides/source/active_support_core_extensions.md

 "".html_safe? # => false
 ```

-You can obtain a safe string from a given one with the +html_safe+ method:
+You can obtain a safe string from a given one with the `html_safe` method:

 ```ruby
 s = "".html_safe
 s.html_safe? # => true
 ```

-It is important to understand that +html_safe+ performs no escaping whatsoever, it is just an assertion:
+It is important to understand that `html_safe` performs no escaping whatsoever, it is just an assertion:

 ```ruby
 s = "<script>...</script>".html_safe